 \begin{proof} Take the relatively bounded family of couples $\mc{P}$ in Lemma~\ref{bir-to-rbnd-couples}.
-Then there are finitely many universal projective morphisms of varieties as in Lemma~\ref{l-univ-family}.
+Then there are finitely many universal projective morphisms of varieties and reduced divisors as in Lemma~\ref{l-univ-family}.
 We can assume that there is only one such universal projective morphism $(V, C)\to T$ for $\mc{P}$ with $V$ and $T$ quasi-projective varieties and $C$ a reduced horizontal$/T$ divisor on $V$.
 Take a log resolution $V^{\text{sm}}\to V$ of the couple $(V,C)$.
-Denote by $C^{\text{sm}}$ the reduced divisor supporting on the union of the birational transform of $C$ and all horizontal$/T$ exceptional divisors of $V^{\text{sm}}\to V$.
+Denote by $C^{\text{sm}}$ the reduced divisor supported on the union of the birational transform of $C$ and all horizontal$/T$ exceptional divisors of $V^{\text{sm}}\to V$.